Law Schools Should Continue to Develop Critical Thinking Skills, Not Become Finishing Schools

 A reasonable reader might well have thought that that was a non sequitur, a self-indulgent digression, or perhaps even a case of virtue signaling on my part.
 As I wrote the column, I asked myself whether I should simply cut the paragraph, because it truly was not germane to the rest of the piece.
 That seemed to be the reader-friendly course of action as well, as it would have shortened the column by almost one hundred words.

 Yet I simply could not hit the Delete key.
 Why not?
 Because one of the fundamental values that I have learned from college through graduate school through law school is that plagiarism is an unpardonable sin.
 As I noted in last week's column, it is in fact very difficult for students to fail classes, even when they directly insult professors.
 What does trigger serious disciplinary action?
 Presenting another's work as one's own.
 That might result in a student not only failing a course but in their being expelled from school.
 This is one of the reasons that there was such a strong reaction earlier this year when Artificial Intelligence programs were revealed to be capable of writing decent responses to exam questions and paper topics.
-(Note that "capable" does not at all mean "guaranteed.")
+(Note that "capable of writing" does not at all mean "guaranteed to write.")
 Educators insist on academic honesty, full stop.
 Appropriately so.
 If students submit machine-generated answers, they are in gross violation of academic standards, no less than if they stole the ideas from another person.

 I guess I should not be surprised that this explanation did not occur to me until the day after I published the column.
 Still wondering in some vague sense why I had not nixed the arguably superfluous text, it suddenly came to me: I simply had to offer full disclosure about the provenance of one of the arguments that appeared under my name.
 I believe that I developed and enhanced that argument, but it was something closely resembling muscle memory that forced those words of attribution onto the computer screen and prevented me from deleting them.